coins-docs/xyz/docs/rest-api.md

 * When a 429 response code is received, it is mandatory for the API user to back off and refrain from making further requests.
 * **Repeated failure to comply with rate limits and a disregard for backing off after receiving 429 responses can result in an automated IP ban.
 The HTTP status code 418 is used for IP bans.**
 * IP bans are tracked and their duration increases for repeat offenders, ranging **from 2 minutes to 3 days**.
-* A `Retry-After` header iis included in 418 or 429 responses, indicating the number of seconds that need to be waited in order to prevent a ban (for 429) or until the ban is lifted (for 418).
+* A `Retry-After` header is included in 418 or 429 responses, indicating the number of seconds that need to be waited in order to prevent a ban (for 429) or until the ban is lifted (for 418).
 * **The limits imposed by the API are based on IP addresses rather than API keys**